poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Understanding coding activity - students giving explicit 1-step instructions to accomplish a task

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: build a circuit with an LED and code a program to make flash

-## Anticipatory set:
-Understanding coding: Ask students to draw a circle in the air with their arm 3x in their spot.
-Ask them to describe the steps used to draw their circle with their arm.
-Teacher demonstrates following the students’ directions to complete the action.
-(Lift arm - which direction?, rotate - which degree?, how many times?
-How fast, etc.) Every action needs to be explicit.
-Let students know that computers like simple directions and it does exactly what it is told.
-Explain to students that they will continue to build a circuit with the arduino board like last session.
-This time, however, it will be powered by the computer using a USB instead of being powered by batteries.
-After the breadboard has been wired correctly, students shift to the computer to plug in their arduino boards, following the directions on the worksheet.
-Introduce ArduBlock and let students write their first program following the worksheet.
-When they are able to light the LED, complete the blinking challenges.
-Deconstruct everything and clean up the area.
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment

 ## Reteaching Ideas: (for students who didn’t understand the first time)